-At the end of June 2018, 489 carers had registered with the project.
-The registered carers are from 32 London boroughs:
+At the end of September 2018, 576 carers had registered with the project.
+The registered carers are from all 33 London boroughs:

-- 229 have shown improvements against their tailored action plans, and 58 have been referred to specialist support.
+- 286 have shown improvements against their tailored action plans.

-- 194 have reported increased confidence, 190 said they had gained new skills and experiences.
+- 237 have reported increased confidence, and 238 said they had gained new skills and experiences.

 Carers Trust was awarded a total of £2m for Working for Carers.
 The project is jointly funded by the Big Lottery Fund and European Social Fund as part of the Building Better Opportunities programme.
 The funding is for three years: 1 October 2016 to 30 September 2019.